Published 17:10 IST, May 30th 2024

 Why does this matter?

-This represents a notable departure from his comments last May, when he encouraged young people to embrace challenges, drawing parallels to his own experiences during 1960s Cultural Revolution.
-As a teenager, Mr. Xi was dispatched to countryside for manual labor, including shoveling manure, under Mao Zedong’s campaign.
+This represents a notable departure from his comments last May, when he encouraged young people to embrace challenges, drawing parallels to his own experiences during the 1960s Cultural Revolution.
+As a teenager, Mr. Xi was dispatched to the countryside for manual labor, including shoveling manure, under Mao Zedong’s campaign.

 Quality jobs for youth, top priority, says Xi